mms112/ExpandWorldPrefabs/README.md

 - poke (P): List of poke objects:
   - prefab: Target object id or value group.
+  - self: If true, the object itself is poked.
+Prefab is not checked.
   - parameter: Custom value used as the parameter for the `poke` type.
   - delay: Delay in seconds for poking.
   - limit: Maximum amount of poked objects.
 If not set, all matching objects are poked.